tinymce/tinymce-docs/tinydrive/getting-started.md

 ## Need help? ##

-Tiny is striving to make {{site.cloudfilemanager}} as useful and simple as possible.
+{{site.companyname}} is striving to make {{site.cloudfilemanager}} as useful and simple as possible.
 For support related issues such as problems with JWT authentication and implementing {{site.cloudfilemanager}}, check the [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).